dkdawkins/angular-practice/README.md

 - Syntax: @Input() property: IName;
 - Must import Input from @angular/core in the component.ts that uses this
 - Recieves property data through Property Binding

+# Services
+- Useful to share info between classes that don't know each other
+- Generally injected into the constructor of the component that uses it
+- Generated services have the @Injectable decorator, marking them as a class that participates in dependency injection
+- Services must have a registered provider before participating in DI.
+The generate command registers a provider with the root injector by default, allowing the service to be injected into any class that asks for it

+# Observables
+- 'Observable' and 'of()' are imported from rxjs
+- Emits the response from a remote server asynchronously
+- .subscribe() waits for the Observable to be emitted and passes the emitted response to the callback (similar to await in C#)